-We performed an anecdotal review of eight MSSPs, MDRs and Security-as-a-Service providers combined to look at:
+We performed an anecdotal review of 8 MSPs, MDRs, and SECaaS combined to look at:

-- 1. Do they talk about Dwell Time, Mean-Timeto-Detection, Mean-Time-to-Response or other similar metric in content on their website or collateral? - 2.
-Do they provide any actual metric for how they perform in terms of Dwell Time, Mean-Time-to-Detection, Mean-Time-to-Response or similar metrics?
+- 1. Do they talk about dwell time, mean-time-to-detection, mean-time-to-response or other similar metric in content on their website or collateral? - 2.
+Do they provide any actual metric for how they perform in terms of dwell time, mean-time-to-detection, mean-time-to-response or similar metrics?